ros2/ros2_documentation/source/Concepts/About-Executors.rst

 In order not to counteract the QoS settings of the middleware, an incoming message is not stored in a queue on the Client Library layer but kept in the middleware until it is taken for processing by a callback function.
 (This is a crucial difference to ROS 1.)
 A *wait set* is used to inform the Executor about available messages on the middleware layer, with one binary flag per queue.
+The *wait set* is also used to detect when timers expire.

 .. image:: images/executors_basic_principle.png